gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

 #### API Usage

 - BROWSING: On each change in webview url the native iOS api should make an API request
-	- **NOTE** this api is not currently functional on dev/staging/production branches of the GTIO api.
-ETA: Thursday end of day
+	- **NOTE** this api is not currently returning default data on the dev api.
+ETA for live data: Friday morning
+	- This request should only be made when the domain of the url navigated to does not equal the domain of the API (gtio-dev.gotryiton.com/stage.gotryiton.com/gotryiton.com)
+	- In cases where a product image cannot be scraped, the api may return a default product image
 	- The request endpoint is: /rest/v4/scrape
 	- The api request should include the parameters:
-		- gtioToken
+		- gtioToken (required)
 		- url (the url that the webview controller has navigated to)
 	- The api request will respond with: